-More than 100 eye doctors or their familes have chosen Dr. Maloney to perform their vision correction surgery.
+More than 100 eye doctors or their families have chosen the doctors at The Maloney-Shamie Vision Institute to perform their vision correction surgery.

 Implantable Contact Lens (ICL)

 The High Definition vision correction alternative to LASIK.

 Because Vision Correction Specialist, Dr. Robert Maloney and Dr. Neda Shamie are dedicated to helping everyone achieve the goal of crystal-clear vision, without the need for glasses or contact lenses, they have remained at the forefront of researching and developing new methods for vision correction.